 History of North American ski trail’s difficulty rating system: The Walt Disney Company was considering opening a ski resort and did studies and tests on which colors worked best.
 The company had even tested skier’s reactions to different geometric figures, concluding, for example, that the symbol for easy terrain should be a circle, perceived as soft; its color should be green, perceived as mellow.

-They came up with the current green circle for easiest runs, a blue square for an intermediate, black diamond for an advanced, and double black diamond for expert.
+They came up with the current green circle for easiest runs, a blue square for an intermediate, a black diamond for an advanced, and a double black diamond for expert.
 This system was adopted by the National Ski Area’s Association 3 years later in 1968 and has stuck ever since.

 Other important signs on the slopes:

 Crossed skis or a vertical planted snowboard: used above an injured person, it’s a trail accident sign to alert others and protect the victim.